blasterpal/matterhorn/ROADMAP.md

 ### Includes

 This code needs some ammount of restructuring.

-The list of inclusions should be an inheritable set in the controller mixin.
+* Each inclusion creates a class.
+* `requested_inclusions` (one's asked for by client),
+* build a set of all available inclusions, will be needed to produce links.
+* using a select, choose a subset of the available incluson classes

 - [ ] spec new DSL for specifying the `in scope` to avoid a using the to proc
 - [ ] Context object for models